 Qualified to drive, gun, command and maintain the cavalry Armoured Fighting Vehicle.
 Undertake mounted or dismounted reconnaissance, surveillance, offensive and defensive operations.

-- Communication Systems – All ranks.
+- Communication Systems – CPL.

 Qualified to configure, operate, maintain, diagnose faults and redeploy Communications and Information Systems (CIS) and manage networks.

 Qualified to operate and manage heavy articulated Army vehicles.
 Required to load and unload a vehicle and its associated equipment with a payload up to and including 55 tonnes.
 Employed to drive heavy articulated vehicles including Bulk Liquid Fuel Tankers (BLFT), Semi-trailers, Road Trains and Tank/Plant Transporters.

 Qualified to inspect, classify, repair, modify and recondition of a wide range of military weapons, general engineering equipment and watercraft.

 Qualified to collect, manipulate, analyse, manage, portray, reproduce and distribute geospatial information which includes maps, graphics, digital geographic information in vector, raster and matrix form and geographical coordinates.

 - Ground Crewman Mission Support – SGT and above.